-COURSE DESCRIPTION: A practical course including skills associated with:
+A practical course including skills associated with:

-Food preparation
+- Food preparation

 - Presentation

 - Food service

 - · Hospitality Industry skills and knowledge

 - Cookery skills

-- · Barista training
+- Barista training

 - Assessment both theory and practical.
 This is a Service Industry Pathway subject.
 A range of Level 3 practical cookery units will be offered.

-Level 2 Hospitality or entry with HOD approval
+Level 2 Hospitality or entry with HOD approval.

-A selection of the standards below are offered in this class depending on student interests and skills
+A selection of the standards below are offered in this class depending on student interests and skills.

-US/AS ACHIEVEMENT / UNIT STANDARD TITLE LEVEL IN OR CREDITS UE LITERACY VC CATI ONAI L PAT HWA YS EX READING/ WRITING С s M Р sc CI 18497 Display knowledge of culinary products and terms 3 IN 8 - 13282 Prepare, assemble, and present complex sandwiches for service in a commercial kitchen 3 IN 2 - 13331 Prepare and cook pickles, chutneys, and preserves in a commercial kitchen 3 IN 4 - 17284 Display knowledge of coffee origin and production 3 IN 3 - 17288 Prepare and present espresso beverages for service 3 IN 5 - 13316 Prepare and cook basic pasta dishes in a commercial kitchen 3 IN 3 - 13343 Display knowledge of basic nutrition in commercial catering 3 IN 5 - 13314 Prepare and cook egg dishes in a commercial kitchen 3 IN 4 - 167 Practise food safety methods in a food business under supervision 2 IN 4 • 13310 Prepare and produce basic hot and cold dessert items in a commercial kitchen 3 IN 5
+US/AS ACHIEVEMENT / UNIT STANDARD TITLE LEVEL IN OR CREDITS UE LITERACY VC CATI IONA L PAT HWA YS EX READING/ WRITING С s M P sc CI 18497 Display knowledge of culinary products and terms 3 IN 8 - 13282 Prepare, assemble, and present complex sandwiches for service in a commercial kitchen 3 IN 2 - 13331 Prepare and cook pickles, chutneys, and preserves in a commercial kitchen 3 IN 4 - 17284 Display knowledge of coffee origin and production 3 IN 3 - 17288 Prepare and present espresso beverages for service 3 IN 5 - 13278 Cook food items by roasting 2 IN 2 - 13343 Display knowledge of basic nutrition in commercial catering 3 IN 5 - 13314 Prepare and cook egg dishes in a commercial kitchen 3 IN 4 - 167 Practise food safety methods in a food business under supervision (pre-requisite to Level 3) 2 IN 4 • 13310 Prepare and produce basic hot and cold dessert items in a commercial kitchen 3 IN 5

-\\\ recommended skills and knowledge (prerequisite - must complete for level 2 /3 cookery credits)
+^{} recommended skills and knowledge (prerequisite - must complete for level 2 /3 cookery credits)

-COST: A4 folder and dividers
+STATIONERY: A4 folder and dividers